-In this ultimate guide to text analysis, we explore the different approaches for unlocking the full potential of your text data.
+In this guide to text analysis, we explore the different approaches for unlocking the full potential of your text data.

 Every day, around 1.145 trillion MB of data is created across the globe.
 It’s estimated that up to 90% of this data is unstructured.
 Unstructured data can include text, videos, images, social media posts, audio and emails.
 These types of data can reveal people’s thoughts, feelings, frustrations and desires in ways that quantitative analysis can’t.